venture-23/icon-token-standard/ICT/ict-2.md

 ## Simple Summary
-A standard interface for cross chain tokens on ICON network.
+A standard interface for native implementation and management of a token across multiple chains using ICON's [GMP](https://github.com/icon-project/IIPs/blob/master/IIPS/iip-52.md).

 ## Abstract
-This draft ICTS describes a cross chain token standard interface to provide basic functionality to migrate tokens among different chains.
+This document describes the standard token interface required for interoperability across multiple chains connected via ICON's GMP.
+It enables cross chain transfers between native implementations of the token and management of total supply across all connected chains.

-The standard will mirror the operational framework of bnUSD, where minter contracts are deployed across various chains to provide a native user experience.
-This setup ensures seamless operation and accessibility of our tokens on multiple blockchains.
+The standard is abstracted from the first such implementation, [bnUSD](https://github.com/balancednetwork/balanced-java-contracts/tree/main/token-contracts/BalancedDollar), where minter contracts are deployed across connected chains to provide a native user experience.
+This setup ensures seamless operation and accessibility of tokens on multiple blockchains.

 ## Motivation
-The ICON network's focus on cross-chain interoperability depends on creating low friction paths for developers to take advantage of unified and concentrated liquidity pools on Balanced regardless of what chain they are starting from.
-By enabling the straightforward migration of tokens, ICON can attract builders who want to deliver smooth token experiences to their end users.
+The ICON network's focus on cross-chain interoperability depends on creating low friction paths for developers to take advantage of its General Message Passing protocol.
+This token standard specifies how to implement token contracts that can access unified and concentrated liquidity pools on Balanced regardless of what chain they are starting from.
+By enabling the straightforward migration of tokens from single chain to multi-chain implementations, ICON aims to attract builders who want to deliver smooth token experiences to their end users and leverage novel technologies that exist across multiple chains.

 ## Specification